GV1003/DETECTION-OF-VIOLENCE/README.md

-# TNDSCC
+Detection of a violence event in surveillance systems is playing a significant role in law enforcement and city safety.
+The effectiveness of violence event detectors measures by the speed of response and the accuracy and the generality over different kind of video sources with a different format.
-Detection of violence in a video using CNN and LSTM.
-This project mainly aims to detect the violence shown in a video.
+In this project, I proposed a real-time violence detector based on deep-learning methods.
+The proposed model consists of CNN as a spatial feature extractor and LSTM as temporal relation learning method with a focus on the three-factor (overall generality - accuracy - fast response time).